LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Adam Austin is a Tax Manager at Lutz with over nine years of tax and consulting experience.
-He is responsible for providing tax consulting and compliance services to clients with a focus on business income tax for a variety of industries and individual income tax.
+Adam Austin is a Tax Director at Lutz with over 12 years of tax and consulting experience.
+He is responsible for providing tax consulting and compliance services to individuals, partnerships, and corporations focusing on the healthcare, manufacturing, and agriculture industries.

 AREAS OF FOCUS

 - Individual, Partnership, & Corporate Taxation